kadimetla/doc-adk-training/training/module03-first-agent-echo/lab.md

 ### Self-Reflection Questions
 - What are the advantages of defining an agent in a Python script versus a YAML file?
 - Why is it important to keep API keys and other secrets in a `.env` file instead of directly in your agent's code?
-- Explore the "Trace" tab in the Dev UI after running your agent.
+- Explore the "Events" tab in the Dev UI after running your agent.
 What information does it provide, and how could this be useful for debugging a more complex agent?